FrazAli/rust-lang/README.md

 # rust-lang
-Projects to learn the Rust language.
+Projects to explore the Rust language.